 All this research backs up my theory that everything has a frequency, and is vibrating in order for the universe to communicate with all and everything, order and chaos in space and time.

-Lifes Rhythms by Mickey Hart is a musician and Dr. Adam Gazzaley is a neurologist who have been working with Emotiv to create Brain-Computer Interface which creates rhythms in response to brainwave activity, this kind of research and work really excites me, having an understanding of how the brain works and how someone in a coma state could continue to communicate with outside world is a very exciting advance indeed.
+Lifes Rhythms by Mickey Hart is a musician and Dr. Adam Gazzaley is a neurologist who has been working with Emotiv to create Brain-Computer Interface which creates rhythms in response to brainwave activity, this kind of research and work really excites me, having an understanding of how the brain works and how someone in a coma state could continue to communicate with the outside world is a very exciting advance indeed.

 For example: if a 200 Hz sound frequency is sent to the left ear, and a 205 Hz to the right ear, the brain will process those two frequencies and perceive a new frequency at 5 Hz.
 The brain then follows along at the new frequency (5 Hz), producing brainwaves at the same rate of Hertz (Hz).
 The technical term for this process is ‘frequency following response.